winkjs/winkjs.github.io/source/blog/2018-12-27-sentimental-ai.html.markdown

 It is fun to watch Artificial Intelligence fail.
 Their logical innocence (stupidity?) can be hilarious.
 One of my first encounters with AI was with [ELIZA](https://en.wikipedia.org/wiki/ELIZA) — the 1966 NLP program — using the [doctor package](https://www.emacswiki.org/emacs/EmacsDoctor) on emacs.
 I would spend hours making it say stupid things, and while we’ve come a long way with NLP since Eliza, computers still haven’t lost their innocence — [just ask Siri if they know Eliza](https://twitter.com/winkjs_org/status/1078175972678094848).

-Our [wink-sentiment](https://github.com/winkjs/wink-sentiment) package is no exception to this.
+The [wink-sentiment](https://github.com/winkjs/wink-sentiment) package is no exception to this.
 Built on top of our [tokenizer](https://github.com/winkjs/wink-tokenizer) and [AFINN](https://arxiv.org/abs/1103.2903) it is not only able to detect sentiment but is also able to handle negation:

 <a href="http://winkjs.org/sentimental/index.html?text=Today was fun!"><img src="/images/today-was-fun.gif"/></a>